 OPP (Ocean Plastic Pollution) problems increased, and Japan decided to have rules for keeping rubbish.
 Encouragement law transports plastic from June 2021, requiring plastic resources with many different stages of plastic stuff from design, production, selling, and reclaim to recycling down the figures of plastic goods.

 As demonstrated, the Japanese Government directs eco-friendly solutions for plastic waste on the design and come-to-produce stage.
 Plastic goods will be produced by Government certification is high on the list of priorities, supports the recycling system, and encourages to make of friendly stuffs with the environment.
 Next, to the selling stage, storage will give less one-time use of plastic.
-Last stage, the Government encourages all cities to collect and separate and give it to a recycling company.
+In the last stage, the Government encourages all cities to collect and separate and give it to a recycling company.

 Japan's Government made 8 contents: